senner008/Firebase-React-Express/readme.md

-## Minimal demonstration of Firebase front- and backend setup with React and React-router
+## Minimal demonstration of :
+- Firebase front- and backend
+- with React and React-router